ecp4224/UnityBinder/README.md

 # UnityBinder
-Lighweight solution to annotate fields with [BindComponent] and automatically cast the corresponding component from the scene.
+Lighweight solution to annotate fields with [BindComponent] and automatically casting the corresponding component from the scene.

 ## Installing

 Simply put this script anywhere in your project.

-Once in your project, you can start using UnityBinder by either invoking
+Once in your project, you can start using UnityBinder by either doing

 ```csharp
 void Start() {